stephencme/open-prompt/sdk/README.md

 # @anyprompt/sdk

-An SDK on top of AnyPromptCore for fetching and rendering prompt templates configured via an external API.
+An SDK for fetching and rendering prompt templates from an AnyPrompt API.

 ## Features

-- Fetch prompt template versions from a specified API.
+- Fetch prompt templates from an AnyPrompt API.
-- Render prompt templates with injected variables.
+- Render prompt template versions with variables.
-- Easy integration with popular AI clients like OpenAI and Anthropic.

 ## Usage